Access Denied

 Preparation of the curry:

-1. Cut the chilies and kaffir lime leaves into fine strips as shown in the photo
+1. Cut the chilies and kaffir lime leaves into fine strips, as shown in the photo.

-3. Add the minced meat and cook, stirring constantly and scraping the bottom of the wok or pan to prevent the minced meat from sticking and the curry paste from burning, until the meat is cooked through and the released moisture has completely evaporated (the sound will change from a simmer to a sizzle).
-Once the water from the meat has evaporated, cook for another 3-4 minutes.
+3. Add the minced meat and cook, stirring and scraping the bottom of the wok or pan constantly to prevent the minced meat from sticking and the curry paste from burning, until the meat is cooked through and the released moisture has completely evaporated (the sound will change from a simmer to a sizzle).
+Once the water from the meat has evaporated, fry for another 3–4 minutes.

 Did you know...?